Bongo Bongo Land: Controversies

 The term has featured in political controversies.
 In 1985, Alan Clark, while Conservative Member of Parliament for Plymouth Sutton, once, in a departmental meeting, allegedly referred to Africa as "Bongo Bongo Land".
 When called to account, however, Clark denied the comment had any racist overtones, saying it had simply been a reference to the President of Gabon, Omar Bongo.

-In 2004, Taki Theodoracopulos called Kenya "bongo-bongo land" in his Spectator column.
-The Guardian later criticized his use of "offensive and outdated stereotypes".
+In 2004, Taki Theodoracopulos called Kenya "bongo-bongo land" in a column for The Spectator.
+The Guardian later criticised his use of "offensive and outdated stereotypes".

-In July 2013, Godfrey Bloom, Member of the European Parliament for Yorkshire and the Humber for the UK Independence Party (UKIP), was filmed referring to countries which receive overseas aid from the United Kingdom as "Bongo Bongo Land".
-UKIP later banned use of the term, A spokesperson from Show Racism the Red Card stated that Bloom's remarks were "crude stereotypes that see Britain as a civilised place and overseas as tribal".
+In July 2013, Godfrey Bloom, a member of the European Parliament for Yorkshire and the Humber for the UK Independence Party (UKIP), was filmed referring to countries which receive overseas aid from the United Kingdom as "Bongo Bongo Land".
+UKIP later banned use of the term.
+A spokesperson from Show Racism the Red Card stated that Bloom's remarks were "crude stereotypes that see Britain as a civilised place and overseas as tribal".
 Matthew d'Ancona wrote in The Daily Telegraph: "There may indeed be some who inwardly cheered Bloom’s choice of words.
 But there will be many – including, crucially, some who agree with his position on aid – who felt queasy at the use of such antediluvian language."

-In 2019, the MP Tanmanjeet Singh Dhesi asked the Prime Minister, Boris Johnson, to apologise for his use of derogatory terms to describe immigrants, citing "towel-head, or Taliban, or coming from bongo-bongo land" as examples of such insults which minority communities receive; though not necessarily ascribing these terms to Johnson, the speech was made in relation to other comments made by him.
+In 2019 the Labour Party MP Tan Dhesi asked the prime minister, Boris Johnson of the Conservative Party, to apologise for his use of derogatory terms to describe immigrants, citing "towel-head, or Taliban, or coming from bongo-bongo land" as examples of such insults which minority communities receive; though not necessarily ascribing these terms to Johnson, the speech was made in relation to other comments made by him.